Understanding Health Insurance for Expats in the Gulf: A Complete Guide

 • Medical costs in the Gulf can be very high without insurance.

-• Most employers are legally required to provide health insurance for employees (and sometimes dependents).
+• Most employers are legally required to provide health insurance for employees and sometimes their dependents.

-• Health insurance ensures you have access to quality medical care without financial stress.
+• Having insurance guarantees access to quality medical care without the stress of huge medical bills.

 How Health Insurance Works in the Gulf